storesafe/cordova-sqlite-storage/README.md

-# Cordova/PhoneGap sqlite storage adapter (common-src branch)
+# Cordova/PhoneGap sqlite storage adapter with extras

 Native interface to sqlite in a Cordova/PhoneGap plugin for Android, iOS, Windows "Universal" (8.1), and Amazon Fire-OS with API similar to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/).